‘Do you think you will see them in your dreams?’

 Vibraphone and violins for the tender sequences of Tarrant and Zeeona.
 Very Federation type music for the sequence on Betafarl, but a laboured bom-pa-pa rhythm sucks out some of the intensity.
 As mentioned earlier, there is a great score accompanying the footage on Zondawl.

-Paul Allen makes a return, following his work on ‘Shadow’ and ‘Horizon’ in series 2.
-In fact some of his Space City designs make a reappearance here, and the freight bay has a good sense of scale.
+Paul Allen makes a return, following his work on ‘Shadow’ and ‘Horizon’ in season B In fact some of his Space City designs make a reappearance here, and the freight bay has a good sense of scale.
 Zukan’s ship is the main interest here though, using some distinctive bold lines, and shapes, which are all backlit.
-Somehow though, the overall visual aesthetic of series 4 (which is not very good) still sticks out here.
+Somehow though, the overall visual aesthetic of season D (which is not very good) still sticks out here.

 HOW TO SELL THIS TO A NON BELIEVER?